nfriend/website-3.0-docker/README.md

 To run the Docker network locally, run at the root of this repository:

-`docker-compose -f .\docker-compose.yml -f .\docker-compose.dev.yml up -d --build`
+`docker-compose up -d --build`

-This will run the Docker network with some development options enabled.
-Although in most cases, it suffices to run the normal command, `docker-compose up -d --build`.

-To take down the network and delete the data volume:
+To take down the network and delete the Inspirograph data volume:

 `docker-compose down; docker volume rm website-30-docker_inspirograph-mysql-volume`